 Since its introduction in the 1980s, several different laser vision correction treatments were developed, each with its own unique characteristics, advantages and disadvantages.
-The treatment techniques include PRK, Lasik, Smile and variations on each of these themes.
+The treatment techniques include PRK, LASIK, SMILE and now the very latest in laser corrections, namely SMILE Pro.

 PRK is the acronym for Photo Refractive Keratectomy.
 It is the first laser vision treatment developed in 1988 to permanently correct vision and today remains the preferred treatment option for patients whose corneas are too thin for Lasik.